fsfe/reuse-docs/spec/spec.md

 ## Format of copyright notices

-A copyright notice must start with the copyright symbol (©), the word "Copyright", or an equivalent tag, followed by the year(s) of publication, the name of the copyright holder, and the e-mail address of the copyright holder.
+A copyright notice MUST start with the copyright symbol (©), the word "Copyright", or an equivalent tag, followed by the year(s) of publication, the name of the copyright holder, and the e-mail address of the copyright holder.
-The order of these items may be changed, but should be consistent within the project.
-The items except the name of the copyright holder may be omitted.
+The order of these items MAY be changed, but SHOULD be consistent within the project.
+The items except the name of the copyright holder MAY be omitted.

 Examples of valid copyright notices: